-Approval in principle has been obtained from the SGX-ST for permission to deal in, and for quotation of, the Bonds.
-For so long as the Bonds are listed on the SGX-ST and the rules of the SGX-ST so require, in the event that the Global Bond Certificate for the Bonds is exchanged for Individual Bond Certificates, the Issuer will appoint and maintain a paying agent in Singapore, where the Individual Bond Certificates in respect of the Bonds may be presented or surrendered for payment or redemption.
-In addition, in the event that the Global Bond Certificate for the Bonds is exchanged for the Individual Bond Certificates, an announcement of such exchange will be made by or on behalf of the Issuer through the SGX-ST and such announcement will include all material information with respect to the delivery of the Individual Bond Certificates, including details of the paying agent in Singapore.
-The Bonds will be traded on the SGX-ST in a minimum board lot size of S\$200,000 (or its equivalent in foreign currencies) for so long as the Bonds are listed on the SGX-ST.
+Registrar and Transfer Agent The Bank of New York Mellon SA/NV, Luxembourg Branch Listing Approval in principle has been obtained from the SGX-ST for permission to deal in, and for quotation of, the Bonds.
+For so long as the Bonds are listed on the SGX-ST and the rules of the SGX-ST so require, in the event that the Global Bond Certificate for the Bonds is exchanged for Individual Bond Certificates, the Issue will appoint and maintain a paying agent in Singapore, where the Individual Bond Certificates in respect of the Bonds may be presented or surrendered for payment or redemption.
+In addition in the event that the Global Bond Certificates, an announcement of such exchange will be made by or on behalf of the Issue through the SGX-ST and such announcement will include al material information with respect to the delivery of the Individual Bond Certificates, including details of the paying agent in Singapore.
+The Bonds will be traded on the SGX-ST in a minimum board lot size of S\$200,000 (or its equivalent in foreign currencies for so long as the Bonds are listed on the SGX-ST. Further Issues Subject to compliance with the undertaking in Condition 3(c ( Covenants - Undertakings in relation to the Guarantee of the Bonds ), the Issuer may from time to time, without the consent of the Bondholders and in accordance with the Trust Deed, create and issue further bonds having the same terms and conditions as the Bonds in all respects (or in all respects except for the first paymen of interest and the timing for reporting to the NDRC and SAFE) so as to form a single series with the Bonds.
+Use of Proceeds See the section entitled "Use of Proceeds".